tomvita/Breeze-Beta/Breeze.md

 - **Using Mismatched BIDs**:
   - Does not work most of the time.
   - Risky; may cause crashes or save corruption.
 Automatic BID check is for your protection.
   - Always back up saves before using cheats with a different BID.
-Restore if cheat don't work as damage may be latent.
+Restore if cheats don't work as damage may be latent.
   - Load mismatched cheats via **More > Any Cheats from breeze/cheats** (no BID check).

 ---